-- A. Contractor certifies to the best of its knowledge and belief, that it and its subcontractors: - 1) Are not presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from covered transactions by any federal department or agency [45 CFR § 92.35]; - 2) Have not within a three-year period preceding this Agreement been convicted of or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (federal, state, or local) transaction or contract under a public transaction; violation of federal or state antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property;
+- A. Contractor certifies to the best of its knowledge and belief, that it and its subcontractors: - 1) Are not presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from covered transactions by any federal department or agency [45 CFR § 92.35]; - 2) Have not within a three-year period preceding this Agreement been convicted of or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (federal, state, or local) transaction or contract under a public transaction; violation of federal or state antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property; - Are not presently indicted for or otherwise criminally or civilly charged by a governmental entity (federal, state, or local) with commission of any of the offenses enumerated in paragraph (A)(2) of this section; and - 4) Have not within a three-year period preceding this Agreement had one or more public transactions (federal, state, or local) terminated for cause or default.

-- 3) Are not presently indicted for or otherwise criminally or civilly charged by a governmental entity (federal, state, or local) with commission of any of the offenses enumerated in paragraph (A)(2) of this section; and - 4) Have not within a three-year period preceding this Agreement had one or more public transactions (federal, state, or local) terminated for cause or default. - B. Contractor shall report immediately to County contact identified in paragraph 18, Notices in writing any incidents of alleged fraud and/or abuse by either Contractor or Contractor's subcontractor.
-Contractor shall maintain any records, documents or other evidence of fraud and abuse until otherwise notified by County. - C. Contractor shall maintain any records, documents, or other evidence of fraud and abuse until otherwise notified by County. - D. Contractor agrees to timely execute any and all amendments to this Agreement or other required documentation relating to their subcontractors' debarment/suspension status.
+- B. Contractor shall report immediately to County contact identified in paragraph 18, Notices in writing any incidents of alleged fraud and/or abuse by either Contractor or Contractor's subcontractor. - C. Contractor shall maintain any records, documents, or other evidence of fraud and abuse until otherwise notified by County. - D. Contractor agrees to timely execute any and all amendments to this Agreement or other required documentation relating to their subcontractors' debarment/suspension status.